-Cannabis for Alzheimer’s Research Gets a Big Boost From Spier Family Foundation
+Cannabis And Alzheimer’s Research Gets a Big Boost From Spier Family Foundation

 It’s hard to get research funding for cannabis medicine, largely due to federal regulations and scheduling from the DEA.
 After their father suffered from Alzheimer’s and only found relief in cannabis, the Spier children have decided to change that.